-There follows extravagant interpretation of electronic dance music with two blasts of dense digital maximalism.
+There follows extravagant interpretation of electronic dance music with two blasts of digital maximalism.
 A Bubblebrain track from 14 years ago is the seed for both pieces.
 Alunascape is the sound of the basement studio at Pier Road bleeding through a matrix of appropriated pop rhythms.
 It builds and stops; it’s short.
 Nsoil went through many changes before this iteration stuck.
-At one point, a vocal performance by Donna Summer was the lead in it.
-That was scrapped, and instead I foregrounded the rhythmic cutting up.
+At one point, a vocal performance by Donna Summer was the lead part.
+That was scrapped eventually and I foregrounded the rhythmic cutting up instead.

 The Great Girl is credited to Harlequin Knights, although it is not made by the band.
 By the time the demo for the song was basically done the Knights’ brotherly harmony had given way to discord.
 It’s a personal song, written and performed by Marcus Harley with an intense passion.
 Following that, Girls Be Like is a movement towards the insignificant, to borrow a line from Oblique Strategies.
 It was a moment of discovery.
 I sang the words spontaneously to James’ accompaniment on guitar with no preparation or discussion about what we were trying to achieve.